jzubak/project2/README.md

 https://evening-wave-34109.herokuapp.com/

 <img width="846" alt="Screen Shot 2019-07-04 at 2 17 16 AM" src="https://user-images.githubusercontent.com/46004362/60643690-ea071780-9e01-11e9-8ec9-ad97b13bfcc3.png">
-Hygge at home is a 'style-box' style app that allows our users to log in, take a short test, and discover the perfect furniture for their homes.
+Hygge At Home is a 'style-box' style app that allows our users to log in, take a short test, and discover the perfect furniture for their homes.
+Hygge At Home utilizes the following technologies: MySQL, Sequelize, bCrypt, Passport.js, Express, Express Sessions, Node.js, and Handlebars.

 The experience begins when you select to Signin or Signup on the landing page.

-A page displaying our simple form appears:
 <img width="1141" alt="Screen Shot 2019-07-04 at 2 21 45 AM" src="https://user-images.githubusercontent.com/46004362/60643878-7addf300-9e02-11e9-8845-ce5f41a921ca.png">

-When the user enters their information into the fields and clicks signup, the password is encrypted using `bCrypt` and saved into our `Users` table
+When the user enters their information into the fields and clicks signup, the password is encrypted using `bCrypt` and saved into our `Users` table.
+This table comes into play later in our app when we need to assosciate results from the tests with a specific user, and for pulling that information up in our members section.

 <img width="282" alt="Screen Shot 2019-07-04 at 2 20 47 AM" src="https://user-images.githubusercontent.com/46004362/60643826-54b85300-9e02-11e9-85ee-98379cdbd9a5.png">